DeBraid/investing-notes/oil-sands-not-economical.md

 <img src="images/oil-prod-cost.png">

-### Two Policy Questions
+### Policy Questions

-a. how should governments respond to economic stress
+1. how should governments respond to economic stress

-b. is Canadian oil economical?
+2. is Canadian oil economical?
 How soon until oil is obsolete?

 My goal is to help the people of Alberta, and anyone negatively impacted by lower prices have a prosperous future.